den-lei/Windowdrawer/README.md

 # My First Demoscene Toy
 ![Toy](https://i.imgur.com/wKxflNA.png)

-Sharing here first coding project that wasn't just a Bukkitplugin or console tool.
+Sharing here first coding project that wasn't just a Bukkitplugin or console tool or website.
 This thing was born at Revision 2024 with Processing (https://processing.org/) at 6am on the Sunday out of boredom cause everyone was asleep and took me about 35-45min.
 Originally, I had plans to collaborate on a PS3 demo with a friend for the Wildcompo but stuff happend.
 Coding for Cell isn't a walk in the park.
 And a lot of Work was left to do, so I did not even bother.